 How does it help your sales efforts?

-- It highlights the sales momentum.
-You know the stage you’re currently on and, therefore, you know exactly what to do.
+It focuses on sales momentum.
+You know the stage you’re at and what to do.

-- It outlines your leads’ behavior.
-You understand what your leads are doing or what they are about to do.
-The more you observe, the more information you gain and more information means more ammunition to your personalization.
+It outlines your leads’ behavior.
+You understand what your leads are doing or about to do.
+The more you observe, the more information you gain and that enriches your personalization.

-- It prevents data loss.
-It’s very easy to miss high-value data bits among the tons of metrics.
-By getting all your data profiles organized and broken down in comprehensive segments, you optimize your efficiency and spend less time on trivial tasks.
+It prevents data loss.
+It’s very easy to miss high-value data among the piles of metrics.
+By getting all your data profiles organized in comprehensive segments, you optimize your efficiency and waste less time on trivial tasks.

 Build a strategy